Skip to main content

 The research plan consists of a portfolio of interrelated projects that focus on key areas of measurement science needed to achieve successful development and implementation of cybernetic building systems.
 Collectively they provide a comprehensive approach that will lead to new industry standards and practices which will result in a radical market transformation in building system design and operation.

 Commissioning Building Systems for Improved Energy Performance is a project intended to address the problem that building automation systems are rarely commissioned and are poorly maintained, resulting in operational issues that increase cost, and reduce occupant comfort and productivity.
 The commissioning research builds on interactions with ASHRAE technical committees and industry partners, past international collaborations through the International Energy Agency, and the development of the NIST HVAC-Cx commissioning tool.
-Future efforts will focus on expanding the capabilities of HVAC-Cx by developing automated test scripts for verifying that control systems correctly implement ASHRAE defined sequences of operation and by determining the effectiveness of these tests using both the VCBT and field trials.
-A method will also be developed to characterize the impact of faults on energy consumption and occupant comfort in order to guide users in prioritizing their maintenance activities and repairs.
+Efforts are focused on expanding the capabilities of HVAC-Cx by developing automated test scripts for verifying that control systems correctly implement ASHRAE-defined sequences of operation and by determining the effectiveness of these tests using both the VCBT and field trials.
+A method will also be developed to characterize the impact of faults on energy consumption and occupant comfort to guide users in prioritizing their maintenance activities and repairs.

 A research project on control optimization using intelligent agents seeks to enable a fundamental paradigm shift in the way in which building system operation is optimized for energy efficiency.
 Classical optimization techniques have not been successful in buildings, but adapting machine learning and intelligent agent technology from other fields offers the promise of significant improvement in building operations.
 The IBAL serves as a resource for this effort to develop and test a range of intelligent agent-based optimization approaches.